Frontiers of chaotic advection

-which is a negative homogeneous Sobolev norm.
+which formally is a negative homogeneous Sobolev pseudo-norm.
 This norm can be interpreted for negative $q$ via eigenfunctions of the Laplacian operator.
 For example, in a periodic domain, we have

-from which we see that, for $q<0$, $\|\theta\|_{\dot{H}}^q$ smooths $\theta$ before taking the $L^2$ norm.
+from which we see that, for $q<0$, $\|C\|_{\dot{H}}^q$ smooths $C$ before taking the $L^2$ norm.
 The theorem

-due to \textcite{Mathew2005,Lin2011b,Thiffeault2012} shows that we can track any mix-norm to determine whether a system is mixing.
-The existence of this quadratic norm facilitates optimization of the velocity field to achieve good mixing. \textcite{Mathew2007} have used optimal control to optimize the decay of the $q=-1/2$ mix-norm. \textcite{Lin2011b} have optimized the instantaneous decay rate of the $q=-1$ norm using the method of steepest descent, which is easier to compute numerically but yields suboptimal, but nevertheless very effective, stirring velocity fields.
+due to \textcite{Mathew2005,lin2011optimal,Thiffeault2012} shows that we can track any mix-norm to determine whether a system is mixing.
+The existence of this quadratic norm facilitates optimization of the velocity field to achieve good mixing. \textcite{Mathew2007} have used optimal control to optimize the decay of the $q=-1/2$ mix-norm. \textcite{lin2011optimal} have optimized the instantaneous decay rate of the $q=-1$ norm using the method of steepest descent, which is easier to compute numerically but yields suboptimal, but nonetheless very effective, stirring velocity fields.
 A comparison of the methods for optimized mixing is shown in Fig.~\ref{fig:mixnorms}.
 The solid line decays faster, but this is merely because $\dot{H}^{-1}$ cannot be compared directly with $\dot{H}^{-1/2}$.
-The corresponding evolution of the concentration field for the case $q=-1$ from \textcite{Lin2011b} is shown in Fig.~\ref{fig:optimized_flow}.
+The corresponding evolution of the concentration field for the case $q=-1$ from \textcite{lin2011optimal} is shown in Fig.~\ref{fig:optimized_flow}.
 For a complete review, see \textcite{Thiffeault2012}.